ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 [respond to any, all, or none of the presented interaction modes](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.

-`start` (array of strings/objects):
+`start` (array of objects/strings):
 : Indicates how the client instance can start an interaction.
-REQUIRED.
+REQUIRED. ({{request-interact-start}})

 `finish` (object):
 : Indicates how the client instance can receive an indication that interaction has finished at the AS.
-OPTIONAL.
+OPTIONAL. ({{request-interact-finish}})

 `hints` (object):
 : Provides additional information to inform the interaction process at the AS.
-OPTIONAL.
+OPTIONAL. ({{request-interact-hint}})

 In this non-normative example, the client instance is indicating that it can [redirect](#request-interact-redirect) the end user to an arbitrary URI and can receive a [redirect](#request-interact-callback-redirect) through